percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. code-block:: bash

-   xtrabackup --backup --target-dir=/data/backups/inc1 \
+   $ xtrabackup --backup --target-dir=/data/backups/inc1 \
    --incremental-basedir=/data/backups/base \
    --keyring-file-data=/var/lib/mysql-keyring/keyring

 .. warning::

-   |xtrabackup| will not copy keyring file into the backup directory.
+   |xtrabackup| will not copy the keyring file into the backup directory.
 In order to
-   be prepare the backup, you must make a copy of keyring file yourself.
+   prepare the backup, you must make a copy of the keyring file yourself.
 If the keyring hasn't been rotated you can use the same as the one you've backed-up with the base backup.
 If the keyring has been rotated you'll need to back it up otherwise you won't be able to prepare the backup.